uncbiag/InverseConsistency/docs/source/medical_training.rst

        pip install icon_registration

-       mkdir LUMIR_tutorial
+       mkdir OASIS_tutorial
-       cd LUMIR_tutorial
+       cd OASIS_tutorial
        git init

 Chosing and Downloading a dataset
 =================================

-For this tutorial we will use the LUMIR dataset and evaluation provided by Learn2Reg 2024.
-Information on the LUMIR task is hosted on `github <https://github.com/JHU-MedImage-Reg/LUMIR_L2R/>`_.
-To begin, download and unzip the LUMIR data from `Google Drive <https://drive.usercontent.google.com/download?id=1PTHAX9hZX7HBXXUGVvI1ar1LUf4aVbq9&export=download&authuser=0>`_
+For this tutorial we will use the OASIS dataset and evaluation provided by Learn2Reg 2021.
+Information on the OASIS task is hosted on `https://learn2reg.grand-challenge.org/Learn2Reg2021/`_.
+To begin, download and unzip the OASIS data from `the OASIS website https://www.oasis-brains.org/#data`_

 .. code-block:: bash

         > ls
-        LUMIR_L2R24_TrainVal.zip
+        neurite-oasis.v1.0.tar
+        > mkdir OASIS
-        > unzip LUMIR_L2R24_TrainVal.zip
+        > cd OASIS
+        > tar -xf ../neurite-oasis.v1.0.tar
         ...
+        > cd ..
-        > ls
+        > ls OASIS/
-        LUMIR_L2R24_TrainVal.zip  imagesTr imagesVal
+        OASIS_OAS1_0001_MR1 OASIS_OAS1_0002_MR1 ...

 Selecting a Model
 =================

 This tutorial can be used to train the architectures GradICON or Inverse Consistency by Construction, or to finetune uniGradICON.
 The following code is very similar to the code used to train the 2-D model for registering the MNIST test dataset, but with dimension set to 3.
 This is also the stage to select the resolution that your model runs at.
-For this dataset, we will pick half of the original resolution for ConstrICON or GradICON, and for uniGradICON we will pick [175, 175, 175] to match the pretrained weights.
+For this tutorial, to facilitate fast training from scratch, we will pick [128, 128, 128] for ConstrICON or GradICON, and for uniGradICON we will pick [175, 175, 175] to match the pretrained weights.

 Create model.py as follows: